mongodb/docs/source/includes/mongodb-odbc-driver.rst

-Download and install the `MongoDB Connector for BI <https://www.mongodb.com/download-center#bi-connector>`_ for your platform.
+Download and install the `MongoDB ODBC Driver for BI Connector <https://github.com/mongodb/mongo-odbc-driver/releases/tag/v1.0.0>`_ for your platform.